 Step 2.
 Copy and Deploy the Image

-Once you've prepared your server, perform the imaging process and deploy the image to your new target server or servers.
+Once you've prepared your server, perform the imaging process and deploy the image to your target server or servers.

 Step 3.
 Clean up the Newly-Imaged Target Server

 The following steps will need to be performed on each newly-cloned MetaFrame XP server before it can be used:

 - Turn on the server, but ensure that it is not connected to the network.

 - Give the server a new Windows Security Identifier (SID) because it has the same one as the source server (kind of like how two cloned humans would have the same DNA).
 Technically, when you add the server to the domain, it will receive a new domain SID, but you should also use a tool to create a new local SID for the server.
 If your cloning software doesn't come with a tool to change the SID, there are many SID changing tools available on the Internet.